 Digital camera, day hiking gear, and a picnic lunch.
 The concrete bridge is a great place to have lunch and enjoy the falls

 Hiking to Wildcat Falls

-Once you park in the lot, you'll access Flat Laurel Creek Trail by walking to the back of campsite area.
-There are 3 or 4 different campsites here, just walk to the one furthest back from the road.
-You'll see the old logging trail and railroad grade heading down to Bubbling Spring Branch.
+Once you park in the lot, you'll access Flat Laurel Creek Trail by walking to the back of camping area.
+There are 3 or 4 different campsites here, just walk to the one furthest back from the road towards the creek.
+You'll see the old logging trail and railroad grade heading down to the creek (Bubbling Spring Branch).

 You'll need to rock hop Bubbling Spring Branch or use the log the park service has placed across the branch.
 Waterproof hiking boots really come in handy here, especially when the branch is running strong like it was when we visited, but even without them, carefully picking where you put your feet will keep them try.
 If you decide to use the log, make sure it isn't iced up - I learned this lesson first hand and just about ended up going for a swim!

 The majority of the trail is relatively flat, with only a slight incline as you walk up the falls.
 You'll often find yourself surrounded by Rhododendron trees.
 The trail is well maintained, but a bit rocky in a few places, so watch your step to avoid twisting an ankle.
 The trail was once an old logging railroad grade and logging road.
 While the trail is now much more narrow, if you look closely, you can see where it was once a much wider road grade.
 You'll also note the base of the trail is old railroad ballast.

 At the quarter mile mark, you'll pass two small waterfalls, and another small "rock hop" across a small creek.
 This is not Wildcat Falls, so keep going.
 We stopped for a few minutes to take some photos of the twin falls.